 The Council reports directly to the Minister on its functions during the preceding year.
 The Minister, as soon as practicable, presents the report to the House of Representatives.

 The inaugural Council was appointed on 31 August 2006 and consists of seven members.
 Council members hold office for a term not exceeding three years, and may be reappointed.

 The current members of the Archives Council are:

 The Archives Council meets four times a year to discuss archival and record keeping matters.
-Since its establishment the Archives Council has developed a Council Charter and has provided advice to the Minister on a range of issues, including the disposal of some of Archives New Zealand’s own records.
+Since its establishment the Archives Council has developed a Council Charter, and has provided advice to the Minister on a range of issues, including the disposal of some of Archives New Zealand’s own records.
 See the Annual Reports for details.

-Contact the Archives Council: firstname.lastname@example.org or telephone Claire Reeves, phone 04 817 8977.
+Contact the Archives Council: Lillie.LeDorre@dia.govt.nz or telephone Lillie Le Dorre 04 894 6098.